terabitbaci/web-developers-toolkit/github/git-and-github-crash-course.md

-## Master and branches names and usage
+## H. Master and branches names and usage
 1. Master (in production environment this is the live website)
 2. facebook-login (some branch to test facebook login functionality)